swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 * **Interactions with the SWIFT System:** The efficiency of international transfers is limited by the interactions with the SWIFT system, which is an external dependency with its own processing times and operational constraints.

-* **Integration with Existing Banking Systems:** The project must seamlessly integrate with Pichincha Bank's current banking systems and protocols, which may limit the flexibility in implementing certain features or require additional time for compatibility adjustments.
+* **Integration with Existing Banking Systems:** The project must integrate with Pichincha Bank's current banking systems and protocols, which may limit the flexibility in implementing certain features or require additional time for compatibility adjustments.

 * **Technological Constraints:** The project is limited by the current technological infrastructure of Pichincha Bank, including hardware capabilities, software compatibility, and the operational capacity of the mobile and web platforms.